SENSAAS/sensaas/README.md

 You can use any molecular viewer.
 For instance, you can use PyMOL if installed (see optional packages) to load the Target and the aligned Source(s):

-after aligning IMATINIB_mv.sdf on IMATINIB.sdf:
+after aligning IMATINIB_mv.sdf on IMATINIB.sdf using sensaas.py:

 	pymol examples/IMATINIB.sdf Source_tran.sdf